 Client communication matters to us as a white label agency because everything we share with our partners will be then shared with their clients.
 Replying quickly to an email isn’t enough because it’s often a sign our client isn’t clear about the process.

-Tips for Proactive Client Communication
+Tips for Proactive Communication With Clients

 - Hold a weekly client check-in where all active and upcoming tasks are reviewed along with any identified risks.
 Share a status doc in case your client needs to distribute the project’s status to a wider audience.